 Presented by the RASC LPAC

 The documents located on right side bar introduce Urban Star Parks and Dark-Sky Preserves and Nocturnal Preserves.
 Let these documents be your guide.
-The contents of these documents (initial version) have been adopted by Parks Canada as their "Best Practice" in all federal park facilities.
+The contents of these documents (initial version) have been adopted in 2008 by Parks Canada as their "Best Practice" in all federal park facilities.

 The RASC Light-Pollution Abatement Committee wish to encourage every RASC Centre, and other groups and organizations to seek out dark sites and local urban areas that can be used for public star nights, or that with some improvements, may become suitable.
 These properties may be any defined area under the control of management, such as federal or provincial parks or private parks and campgrounds.